-This environmental law requires that where for exceptional reasons of overriding public interest, the general obligation to protect threatened or endangered species and natural systems that are of special importance to sustaining life, providing livelihoods, or general well-being cannot be provided, such cost-effective offsetting measures must be undertaken by the proponents of an activity to restore as nearly as may be feasible the lost environmental services to the community.
+This environmental law requires that where for exceptional reasons of overriding public interest, the general obligation to protect threatened or endangered species and natural systems that are of particular importance to sustaining life, providing livelihoods, or general well-being cannot be provided, such cost-effective offsetting measures must be undertaken by the proponents of activity to restore as nearly as may be feasible the lost environmental services to the community.

 The User Pays Principle

-This principle directs that the cost of a resource to a user must include all the environmental costs associated with its extraction, transformation and use (including the costs of alternative or future uses forgone).
+This principle directs that the cost of a resource to a user must include all the environmental costs associated with its extraction, transformation and use (including the costs of alternative or future benefits forgone).

 The Precautionary Principle